1960s Red Glass & Chrome Chandelier

 The Massive company was always a synonym for mass production, low quality and low prices.
 Despite the fact that they produced mostly low-cost lamps, occasionally there are still beautiful lamps in their collection and not all of them were cheap.

 These type of lamps are often sold as lamps from Raak, Amsterdam, The Netherlands, but they are not, of course.
 These lamps are not described in any catalogue of the Raak company and Raak lamps are always labelled.
 Sometimes a label disappears, but not always.
+The design of this chandelier is also far away from the Raak designs.

 Not everyone is aware that these lamps are not made by Raak, on the contrary.
 Most of the time people attribute lamps to what they find on the internet.
 Hopefully it will change in time.